Semi-industrial farming

 Mr. Thanh's cold chicken farm gives a lot of eggs.

 Raising chickens in cold barns requires ensuring a temperature of 24-30 degrees Celsius, and digestive enzymes and vaccines must be added throughout the raising process.
-When raised in cold barns, the egg-laying rate reaches 95%, and after 15 months, the flock can be replaced with a new one before selling the chickens for meat.
+When raised in cold barns, the egg-laying rate reaches 95%, and after 15 months, the flock can be replaced with new chickens for sale.
 “Raising chickens in cold barns requires a large initial investment.
 However, if you calculate in detail and have a long-term plan, the raising cost is much lower than the open barn model,” said Mr. Thanh.

-Raising chickens in cold cages of Mr. Thanh's family is a model with advanced techniques and high efficiency, first implemented in Long Hung commune.
+Raising chickens in cold cages of Mr. Thanh's family is a model with advanced techniques, high efficiency, first implemented in Long Hung commune.
 His family's chicken farm has become a reliable address providing eggs for small traders and people in the area.

 The success of the Egyptian egg-laying chicken farming model is opening up a new direction for the local agricultural sector.
 Thereby, contributing to the formation of a high-value, sustainable agricultural sector in Binh Phuoc.